-Home-canned foods, wild or farm game or their byproducts, such as eggs, and non-commercial fish are prohibited on the CACFP.
+Home-canned foods, non-commercial fish, wild or farm game or their by-products, such as eggs, are prohibited on the CACFP.
 The only exception is if you have the food processed by a United States Department of Agriculture (USDA) inspected facility.
 This needs to be indicated on your menu, example: USDA Venison.

-Homemade meat/meat alternate pies can count for the protein, grain and one of the vegetable requirements if serving sizes are met.
+Homemade meat/meat alternate pies can count for the protein, grain and one of the vegetable requirements, if serving sizes are met.
 Commercial potpies fulfill only the grain requirement.